From Duke Ellington to Free Jazz

 The aim of the jazz ensembles is to gain an appreciation and understanding of jazz in its many forms.
 The music studied and performed ranges from the early works of Duke Ellington to contemporary jazz rock fusion and even elements of free jazz.
 The ensembles perform up to six concerts per year and may include one or two guest artists each season.
 Membership is open by audition.
 Improvisational skills, while not required, are an asset.

 Auditions for the jazz ensembles are held during the first week of classes in September.
-A sign up sheet is placed outside the school office towards the end of August.
+2018 auditions are Wednesday Sept 5 - Friday Sept 7, days and evenings, and concluding at 3:00pm on Friday.
+Sign up for your audition on the sheet placed outside the school office at the end of August.
 The audition consists of sight reading jazz music at varying levels of difficulty.
 Applicants are encouraged to perform something of their own choosing, ideally jazz-related material.
 Those students with soloing abilities with be asked to demonstrate these skills.